opendata-apps/mantis/docs/database_shema.md

 ## 📝 TblMeldungen

-TblMeldungen stores information about individual mantis sightings.
+The TblMeldungen table stores information about individual mantis sightings.
+This information includes the date of the sighting, the date the sighting was reported, and the date the sighting was processed.
+The number of mantises sighted, the source of the sighting, the category of the sighting, and any additional notes are also recorded.
+Each sighting is given a unique identifier (id) and is linked to the TblFundorte table through a foreign key (fo_zuordung).

 | Column       | Type        | Description                         |
 | ------------ | ----------- | ----------------------------------- |